WenBank/fritz-android-tutorials/README.md

 ## Example Apps

-If you are new to Fritz, it's recommended to get started with our Heartbeat Demo App.
+If you are new to Fritz, it's recommended to get started with our Fritz AI Studio app.
 You can also install the latest version from the [Google Play Store](https://play.google.com/store/apps/details?id=ai.fritz.heartbeat&hl=en_US):

-- Heartbeat Demo App - Our kitchen sink project showcases all on-device Vision APIs and Custom Model usage.
+- Fritz AI Studio App - Our kitchen sink project showcases all on-device Vision APIs and Custom Model usage.
 - Camera Boilerplate App - Our lightweight camera app to quickly get started implementing features with the camera.
 - Background Replacement App [People Segmentation] - An example app to replace the background of portraits ([tutorial](https://heartbeat.fritz.ai/image-segmentation-for-android-smart-background-replacement-with-fritz-a09d8b0592a4)).
 - Sky Animation App [Sky Segmentation] - A simple photo app that replaces the sky with an animation.
 (Tutorial coming soon)